brainhubeu/hadron/packages/hadron-express/README.md

 ### Locals (available from 2.0.0)

 As a third parameter, hadron delivers `locals` from your response.
-You can inject it's content in middlewares, f.e.
+You can inject its content in middlewares, e.g.

 ```javascript
 const route = {